lseppala/praise.nvim/README.md

 - The [`gh` cli tool](https://cli.github.com/) must be installed and authenticated with your GitHub account, and SSO must be configured if your organization requires it.
 - Neovim 0.5 or later
+- Launching browser and copying to clipboard assumes macOS.
+Open issues if other OS support is wanted.

 ## Usage

 Install with your favorite neovim package manager.
 Run `:Praise` to open the PR in your browser.
-It will also add the PR's URL to kkkk.
+It will also add the PR's URL to the clipboard.
 You can also set up a keymap for convenience.

 ### Installation